Chapter 4 Four

 The voice was not in the room.
 It was inside my head.
 It was a voice I hadn't heard in eleven years.
 My wolf.
 The one they had suppressed with silver and drugs for a decade.

-When you go to the club tonight, you will meet your mate, the wolf whispered.
-It is important you do not look away.
+Look at him, It is important you do not look away.
 You must make eye contact.
 He will save you.
 He will help you.

 The voice vanished as quickly as it had come.
 I felt a surge of heat in my chest that nearly made me gasp.
 I looked up.
 I ignored the guards.
 I ignored Leonard.
 I looked directly at the man walking toward the stage.

 Demon Deacon stopped.
-He was twenty feet away, but our eyes locked.
+He was few feet away, but our eyes locked.
 His eyes were a dark, piercing grey.
 He didn't blink.
 He didn't look at Leonard.
 He didn't look at the feast laid out on the tables.
 He looked at me.
 He looked at the chains on my wrists and the red hair falling over my shoulders.

 I didn't look away.
 I held his gaze with a defiance I didn't know I still possessed.